Ignotus-mago/PixelAudio/README.md

 ### Release Notes

 The first beta release of the PixelAudio library happened November 9, 2024, at [Experimental Sound Studio](https://ess.org/) in Chicago, where I was the Spain-Chicago artist in residence.
 A new workshop and beta release arrived in January, 2025.
-I hope to get the publication release, version 1.0, out in March 2025, when Christopher Walczak and I are presenting music and animation that uses PixelAudio in performance at the Outside the Box New Music Festival in Carbondale, Illinois.
+I hope to get the publication release, version 1.0, out in late May 2025.
+In July I will be presenting PixelAudio at the [EVA London Conference](http://www.eva-london.org/).